 This was in stark contrast to the Royal Dutch Medical Association, which, two years earlier, had concluded that the benefits claimed for circumcision were unproven, the risks underestimated and the procedure was “medically unnecessary” and violated the human rights of underage boys on whom it was imposed.
 It advocated a “strong policy of deterrence”.

-'My body belongs to me!': an anti-circumcision poster in Berlin That view was subsequently adopted by the Scandinavian countries and Iceland following advice from their children’s ombudsmen.
+That view was subsequently adopted by the Scandinavian countries and Iceland following advice from their children’s ombudsmen.
 The anti-circumcision lobby finally triumphed in October when the parliamentary assembly of the Council of Europe passed the resolution condemning male circumcision as a “violation of the physical integrity of children” by a margin of 78 votes to 13.